pvdz/preval/tests/cases/arr_mutation/shift_push_mutations_unroll_once.md

 - (todo) - at least one of the frfr args was not isFree, bailing
-- (todo) ExpressionStatement; how else might an array be used that we may want to support in phase1_1?
 - (todo) access object property that also exists on prototype? $array_push
 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) access object property that also exists on prototype? $array_slice